bogeo/wanderingspot/README.md

 The application is open to anyone who is interested.
 You are very welcome to participate or to bring in innovative visualization ideas!

+## Getting started...

+As a developer, you might want to follow these steps:

+1. Clone the existing GitHub repository https://github.com/bogeo/wanderingspot.git on your machine.
+2. Start up your Java development environment (e.g. Eclipse).
+3. When setting up your Java project, let the source path point to the /src folder.
+4. Customize your personal configuration by cloning the WanderingSpotApp and enjoy the yourLivingThing.justLive() method call!

 ## License information

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU GENERAL PUBLIC LICENSE Version 2.